Inno Cleanse Review: Are Detox Supps Dangerous?

 One single tablespoon of cayenne pepper has a dose of 5,300 mg according to the USDA, which means that one single tablespoon of cayenne contains a dose 2,600x higher than the amount in Inno Cleanse.

-Overall, we consider this to be a poorly formulated supplement, as we are unable to identify any ingredients we consider effective for either weight loss or gut health at the stated dose.
+We do not currently recommend Inno Cleanse, because we are unable to identify any ingredients we consider effective for either weight loss or gut health at the stated dose.

 Does Inno Cleanse Cause Side Effects?